-Super easy lemon polenta cake with some ricotta cheese for moisture and served with a gorgeous blueberry sauce.
+A simple polenta cake recipe flavored with lemon.
+It has ricotta cheese for moisture and is served with a gorgeous blueberry sauce.
 The texture is dense, sweet and a welcomed change from the usual sponge cakes.

-It's dense, super moist, and coarse but not gritty, with big flavors and a rather unappealing look because it's not a looker unless you drench it in the blueberry sauce, which for me is a must.
+It's dense, super moist, and coarse but not gritty, with big flavors and a rather unappealing appearance.
+It's not a looker unless you drench it in blueberry sauce, which is a must for me.
 But you can eat it as a plain snack cake.

-I'm a polenta groupie.
-It's one of the things that I ate all the time as a kid and loved it.
-And it pairs so ridiculously well with lemons that I'm really happy to share this recipe with you.
+I'm a big polenta fan.
+I ate it all the time as a kid and loved it.
+It pairs so ridiculously well with lemons that I'm happy to share this recipe with you.

-The list of ingredients talks of a cake that is sweet, wonderfully moist but somewhat coarse from the polenta (which can be similar in texture to using ground almonds in a cake).
+The list of ingredients describes a cake that is sweet and wonderfully moist but somewhat coarse from the polenta (which can be similar in texture to using nut flours in a cake).

 - Lemons: both fresh lemon juice and lemon zest are used for this recipe.
-If using meyer lemons (instead of regular lemons) the cake will be sweeter.
+The cake will be sweeter if using Meyer lemons (instead of regular lemons).

 - Polenta: the instant type from the supermarket is the best choice.

 - Honey: any mild honey you like works.
-If using a very pungent one, the flavor will come through more in the final cake.
+If you use a very pungent one, the flavor will come through more in the final cake.

 - Eggs: fresh, large.